bkushigian/bkushigian.github.io/fun-with-cats/fun-with-cats.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 title: Fun With Cats
+subtitle: An Introduction to Archery
 navbar: true
 permalink: /fun-with-cats/
 layout: fwc/home
 ---
-# An Introduction to Archery

 This is the homepage of the Fun With Cats reading group being offered in the UMass Amherst CS department.
 I'm running this group because I like playing with